-Chronic Pain – Chronic Pain Medicines
+Chronic Pain Medicines

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Treatment of chronic pain usually involves medicines and therapy.
-Medicines used for chronic pain include pain relievers, antidepressants and anticonvulsants.
+Medicines used for chronic pain include pain relievers, antidepressants, and anticonvulsants.
 Different types of medicines help people who have different types of pain.
 You usually use long-acting medicines for constant pain.
-Short-acting medicines treat pain that comes and goes.
+Short-acting medicines treat short-term, or acute, pain.